kodecocodes/i9t/app-thinning/app-thinning.markdown

 [Image needed Santa Cruz -> Map]

-These overlays are created from image tiles found in `NSBundle`s and passed into a `MKTileOverlayRenderer` for drawing.
-All of this stuff is well beyond the scope of this tutorial on how to setup; think of this stuff as a black box.
-All you care about is how to make you app as small as possible to the end user. :]
+**Note:** These overlays are created from image tiles found in `NSBundle`s and passed into a `MKTileOverlayRenderer` for drawing.
+All of this stuff is well beyond the scope of this tutorial on how it works.
+Think of this stuff as a black box--all you care about is how to make you app as small as possible to the end user. :]

 ### App Slicing

-By default, Xcode 7 will only include the active architecture and resources on `DEBUG` builds.
+By default, Xcode will only include the active architecture and resources on `DEBUG` builds.
 This speeds up the build process as there is less content to copy over to the device or simulator.
-When switching over to a `RELEASE` build, all architectures will be packaged together (known as the fat binary that you are used to in the days of iOS 8 and earlier) when you submit your app to the App Store.
+When switching over to a `RELEASE` build, all architectures will be packaged together (known as a fat binary) when you submit your app to the App Store.
 However, in iOS 9, Apple will now rip apart your App and separate the different packages specific to each device.

 Enabling App Slicing is a super easy process provided that you follow Apple's rules.